 This salmon!
 If you like salmon as much as I do, I really hope you get a chance to make this recipe.
 This Bourbon Maple Glazed Salmon is so simple, but so incredibly good.
-It’s a little sweet, a little mustardy, it has hints of lemon and dill hiding in there, and the bourbon gives it some depth and, of course, a catchy name which makes you want to dive in and try it.
+It's a little sweet, a little mustardy, it has hints of lemon and dill hiding in there.
+Bourbon gives it some depth and, of course, a catchy name which makes you want to dive in and try it.

 This week we were the lucky recipients of two large fresh wild-caught salmon fillets!
 My daughter-in-law and son each reeled in two salmon during one of those recent sunny days and they shared some of their catch with us.

 I have several favourite salmon recipes here on the blog, including Citrus Glazed Baked Salmon with Sake, Paleo Pistachio-Crusted Salmon, and Creamy Lemon Salmon Piccata.
 This time, I decided to top the salmon with something different.
 I adapted a recipe from Eric Akis that I found in Bill Jones Salmon, The Cookbook.